City of Hawkesbury

 The City of Hawkesbury is a local government area that is located on the far northwest fringe of the Greater Sydney area in New South Wales, Australia.
 The local government area is located in the Hawkesbury and Blue Mountains regions.
 Hawkesbury City is named after the Hawkesbury River.
 Major towns in the City of Hawkesbury are Windsor and Richmond.
 It is a member council of the Hawkesbury River County Council.

-The mayor of the City of Hawkesbury is Cr.
-Les Sheather, an independent associated with the Liberal Party.
+The mayor of the City of Hawkesbury since September 2026 is Mary Lyons-Bucket.
+She previously served as mayor form 2016 - 2018.

 Suburbs and localities in the local government area

 Suburbs and localities in the City of Hawkesbury are: